Addictions Community

 Our topic tonight is "The 12-Steps For Addictions Recovery."
 Our guest is Glenn C., from Alcoholics Anonymous.

 Glenn is 55 years old.
-He has been in A.A. for over 10 years, not only as a practicing member, but he now also serves as the Public Information Officer for the San Antonio, Texas branch of Alcoholics Anonymous.
+He has been in A.A. for over 10 years, not only as a practicing member but he now also serves as the Public Information Officer for the San Antonio, Texas branch of Alcoholics Anonymous.
 Glenn is a retired city government employee and now has several business projects that he works on.

 Good evening, Glenn, and welcome to HealthyPlace.com.
 So our audience can get to know a little bit more about you, how did you first become involved with Alcoholics Anonymous and can you share some of the personal details of how alcohol had affected your life?
-(Read the negative and long-term effectos of drinking alcohol.)
+(Read the negative and long-term effects of drinking alcohol.)

 GlennC: Good evening.
 To start out, I could see that alcohol was affecting my life and the lives about me well before I came into the program, but I refused to address it as I thought that the only person I was harming was myself.
 It is said that alcoholism is one of denial on that basis.